-Prepare the cortido by placing the sliced cabbage in a large bowl
+- Prepare the curtido by placing the sliced cabbage in a large bowl.

-For the pupusa dough i use a mixing bowl and my hands
+- For the pupusa dough use a mixing bowl and your hands.

-Place one of the 6 doughs without the shrimp on top and gently press the edges together to make a seam.
+- Place one of the 6 dough rounds without the shrimp on top and gently press the edges together to make a seam.
 Shape the pupusas with your hands to gently flatten and round out the shape.

-Repeat until all the pupusas are cooked and serve alongside fresh cilantro, limes, cortido and your favorite hot sauce or salsa (try our roasted salsa using the cinder grill as an accompaniment)
+- Repeat until all the pupusas are cooked and serve alongside fresh cilantro, limes, curtido and your favorite hot sauce or salsa (try our salsa roasted on the Cinder Grill as an accompaniment).